MRCN’s ongoing projects include:

 Regional Associations: Mississippi River Hills, Old Trails, Missouri River Bluffs, and Missouri Rhine Valley.
 Each association represents a grouping of counties together promoting and growing the unique cultures of our geographic heritage.
 We collaborate to raise awareness about our place.

 Local Food Promotion: Here at MRCN, we recognize that the billion dollar a year food industry in Boone County alone could serve to nourish our local farmer economies and the health of our River Valley communities.
 Missouri Foundation for Health and Missouri Dept of Agriculture have been supporting our efforts for regional Farmer’s Market conferences, as well as a series of Taste of Missouri festivals that will take place during the 2013 growing season.
 For more information about these pursuits, visit our Local Food page, or the AmeriCorps VISTA projects page.

 Americorps VISTAs (Volunteers in Service to America) have been contributing to various MRCN projects for many years.
-This year we have over ten VISTAs who are doing outreach, education, and promotion with MRCN and some of our partners:
+In 2013 and 2014 we hired over ten VISTAs who are doing outreach, education, and local food promotion with MRCN and some of our partners:

 - Columbia Farmers Market,

 - Columbia Center for Urban Agriculture,